TL;DR

 By bridging decentralized and centralized models, Mitzu helps teams deliver insights quickly and confidently.

-When to Use Data Mesh or Data Fabric
+When to Use Data Mesh or Data Fabric?

 Choose Data Mesh if: